4 Tips for Taking Control of a Growing Contract Portfolio

 Alerts for contract deadlines can be highly valuable in helping to manage your contract portfolio’s complexity.
 However, this still requires you to set up the alert manually—something that is easy to forget about and susceptible to human error.

 Rather than manually creating alerts, sophisticated contract management systems can use automated rules to extract the most important dates and deadlines from a contract.
 Once created, you can apply these rules to all current and future contracts, saving you a great deal of time and stress.
+This will mitigate the risk of missed deadlines and breaches of contracts.

 Contract templates are another way to expedite the contract management process, particularly for organizations who have a large volume of very similar contracts.
 By using contract templates, your contract management process will become more uniform and accurate while saving valuable time and effort.